legend-exp/pylegendmeta/docs/source/tutorial.rst

    it or, alternatively, as an argument to the :class:`~.core.LegendMetadata` constructor.
 Recommended if a custom legend-metadata_ is needed.

-:class:`~.core.LegendMetadata` is a :class:`~.textdb.TextDB` object, which
-implements an interface to a database of text files arbitrary scattered in a filesystem. ``TextDB`` does not assume any directory structure or file naming.
+:class:`~.core.LegendMetadata` is a :class:`dbetto.TextDB` object, provided by the :mod:`dbetto` package, which implements an interface to a database of text files arbitrary scattered in a filesystem. :class:`~dbetto.TextDB` does not assume any directory structure or file naming.

 .. note::